Walter Blom

 5 Y-Y

-You won’t get a good enough seat in the Dress Circle to see Golden Symphony: she is poised, petite, pendant and perfumed.
+You won't get a good enough seat in the Dress Circle to see Golden Symphony: she is poised, petite, pendant and perfumed.
 Part jonquilla thus the fragrance.
-From master of pizzicato Walter Blom.
+From the prince of pizzicato Walter Blom.
 We assume that you can put this on the bench as a miniature.
 Will sell with allegro con brio.

 5 W-W